microsoft/TypeScript-Handbook/pages/Interfaces.md

 # Excess Property Checks

-In our first example using interfaces, TypeScript was okay with giving a value with the type `{ size: number; label: string; }` to something that only expected a `{ label: string; }`.
+In our first example using interfaces, TypeScript let us pass `{ size: number; label: string; }` to something that only expected a `{ label: string; }`.
 We also just learned about optional properties, and how they're useful when describing so-called "option bags".

-However, combining the two naively would let you to shoot youreslf in the foot the same way you might in JavaScript.
+However, combining the two naively would let you to shoot yourself in the foot the same way you might in JavaScript.
 For example, taking our last example using `createSquare`:

 ```ts